 Pets may travel as carry-on or in cargo hold.
 This is determined by the airline and the size of the dog.
 It is generally not possible to carry an animal if you are in first class, seated in an exit row, or have two carry-ons in addition to the pet (however there are exceptions).

 Surfers for Strays takes care of all the pet's paperwork and flight reservations required to fly a dog prior to the flight.
 We also cover the pet's airline fee, although most Pet Flight Escorts donate the additional cost.
 We will be in close touch with you as the date approaches to confirm that everything is ready.

 On the day of the flight, we send the pet with everything needed for a successful trip.
-This includes a carrier, a water bowl, poop bags, a pee pad, a collar or harness, and a leash.
+This includes a carrier, pee pads, poo bags, a collar with the sfs tag, a harness, a leash, treats, the documents and a bag to hand over to the airport pick-up at your final destination.
 Once you check in, it is advised to take the dog for one last potty break before going through security.
-That is why it is recommended that you arrive 2 and a half hours before your flight departure time.
+That is why it is recommended that you arrive 2 hours before your flight departure time.